opencollective/opencollective-postinstall/README.md

 ## Install

-    npm install opencollective-postinstall --save
+    npm install opencollective-postinstall --save-dev

 This will run an interactive cli to configure your package.json
+Note: because you are adding this in your `devDependencies`, it will only be installed in development enviromnent.

 ![](https://cl.ly/2k0G1C461A09/Screen%20Shot%202017-03-14%20at%2010.53.36%20AM.png)

-In your `package.json`, add:
+In your `package.json`, it will add a new `"collective"` attribute and update the postinstall script.

     {
       ...